Chinese Lunar New Year in London 2026 Free

 Follow these tips for celebrating Chinese New Year in London:

-• Wrap up warm: as celebrations are taking place in January, the weather can be cold.
+• Wrap up warm: As celebrations usually take place in February, the weather can be cold.

 How to get to the Chinese New Year event in London